Dsadd4/NLSExplorer_1.0/README.md

 from A2KA import A2KA
 import torch
 hidden_dimention = 512
+#configure your A2KA sturcture
 config = [8,8,32]
+#If your datasize is significant large, try to extend the scale of the network, such as config = 64*[64] which
+#means it has 64 layers and each layer has 64 basic attention unit.
 model =A2KA( hidden_dimention,config)
 # tensor in a shape of (Batchsize,sequence_length, embedding dimension)
 exampletensor = torch.randn(5,100,512)